orbitalquark/scinterm/docs/README.md

 * Mouse cursor types are not supported.
 * Some styles settings like font name, font size, and italic do not display properly (terminals use one only font, size and variant).
-* X selections (primary and secondary) are not integrated into the clipboard.
 * Zoom is not supported (terminal font size is fixed).
 * When using the mouse in the Windows console, Shift+Double-click extends selections and quadruple-clicking inside a selection collapses it.